soot-oss/SootUp/sootup.apk.frontend/ANDROID_CALL_GRAPH_PLAN.md

 # Android APK Call Graph — Implementation Plan

-**Status: all 10 steps implemented.** Start at `AndroidApkAnalysis` (module root of `sootup.apk.frontend`) for the public entry point, or at any of this section's per-step notes for how a given piece works and why.
+**Status: all 10 steps implemented, plus post-completion fixes, a synthesized `dummyMain` addition, and dynamic-`BroadcastReceiver` entry points (see the "Post-completion" sections below).** Start at `AndroidApkAnalysis` (module root of `sootup.apk.frontend`) for the public entry point, or at any of this section's per-step notes for how a given piece works and why.
 The rest of this document is the design history, kept because the *why* behind each step's tradeoffs and limitations doesn't belong in code comments and is exactly what a future change to this area needs first.

 ## Context